ssudholt/phocnet/README.md

 - OpenCV/Python OpenCV Bindings

 ## Installation
 You need to install all dependencies listed under prerequisites.
 Additionally, you need to compile the supplied Caffe Submodule with Python.
-More information on how to compile Caffe can be found on the (Caffe Homepage)[http://caffe.berkeleyvision.org/installation.html].
+More information on how to compile Caffe can be found on the [Caffe Homepage](http://caffe.berkeleyvision.org/installation.html).

 ## Usage
 You can either embed this code in your project and call the classes from there, use the experiment script under `experiments/phocnet_experiment.py` or use any auf the auxilliary scripts under the `tools' directory.